Lipschitz-Guided Design of Interpolation Schedules in Generative Models: Numerical Demonstrations

+We compare the standard linear schedule $\beta_t=t$ with the designed schedule \eqref{eqn-high-D-gaussian-alpha-beta}, which minimizes avg-Lip$^2$ for Gaussian targets.
+Figure~\ref{fig:gaussian-fields-schedules} shows representative samples at resolution $N=128$ generated using 20 RK4 steps.
+The designed schedule produces visibly smoother and more coherent samples.
+The right panel illustrates the schedules themselves, highlighting the rapid initial growth of the designed schedule, which reflects the fast speed required at early times.

-In Figure \ref{fig:gaussian-spectrum}, we compare the energy spectra of the true distribution and generated samples.
-The designed schedule yields a more accurate spectrum, and this accuracy remains robust as resolution increases, unlike standard linear schedules where performance degrades with refinement.
+Figure~\ref{fig:gaussian-spectrum} compares the energy spectra of the true distribution and generated samples across resolutions.
+The designed schedule yields significantly more accurate spectra and maintains accuracy as $N$ increases (due to the logarithmic scaling), whereas the linear schedule deteriorates under refinement, reflecting its poorer numerical conditioning.